Ayo-d-creator/Convolutional-Neural-Network/README.md

-# Beginning Anew
-Beginning anew with github
-Starting out to understand the github environment.
+# Convolutional neural networks I've worked on
-This is a new Branch
+This is a repository that contains problems solved using CNN models